Hi everyone! Here is a post sharing how I decorated this second-hand mirror with paint and decoupage.

 Place your napkin on your piece.

 Cling film!
 So using your kitchen cupboard clingfilm place a piece over the napkin that you just placed.

 Using your fingers rub away the wrinkles.

-The cling film stops your napkin for tearing.
+The cling film stops your napkin from tearing.

-Use a hair dryer to speed up process.
+Use a hairdryer to speed up the process.